CaveStoryModdingCommunity/modding-wiki/wiki/snak-block-mod.md

 ## Durable Breakable Blocks

-Breakable blocks that take more than one hit to destroy can be acheived through placing sn tiles in a horizontal line on the tileset, this could potentially allow for tiles that "crack" upon being shot at, that would then break afterwards.
-This functions in line with the above section as it explains that when a breakable block is broken, it immediately tuns into the tile one space to the left on the tileset.
+Breakable blocks that take more than one hit to destroy can be achieved through placing sn tiles in a horizontal line on the tileset, this could potentially allow for tiles that "crack" upon being shot at, that would then break afterwards.
+This functions in line with the above section as it explains that when a breakable block is broken, it immediately turns into the tile one space to the left on the tileset.